Dublin Residential Program

 Treatment combines individual counseling, clinical groups (including evidence-based practices), educational seminars, and recreational activities that challenge clients to understand the nature of their substance use disorder and become accustomed to living in recovery.
 Clients experience a sense of community and are encouraged to pursue positive goals and values.

-Clients participate in the creation of their own individualized treatment plans, which include: individual, group, and family counseling; life-skills training and educational or vocational opportunities; education on substance abuse effects and relapse prevention skills; and participation in Alcoholics Anonymous, Narcotics Anonymous, and other appropriate self-help groups.
+Clients participate in the creation of their own individualized treatment plans, which include: individual, group, and family counseling; life-skills training and educational or vocational opportunities; education on substance use disorder effects and relapse prevention skills; and participation in Alcoholics Anonymous, Narcotics Anonymous, and other appropriate self-help groups.
 The program is supervised 24 hours a day by our professional staff.

-Successful, sustained recovery from substance abuse requires family involvement, support, and encouragement.
+Successful, sustained recovery from substance use disorder requires family involvement, support, and encouragement.
 Families, too, need to reverse the damage of drugs and alcohol.
 Our staff works closely with family members to help them understand the role they play in recovery.
 We offer a number of individual and group sessions on a variety of topics.
 Participation in aftercare planning is essential and emphasized throughout treatment.

 Admission is not contingent on financial resources.
 Self-payment options include check, money order, and credit card.
-For more information, please call us at 603 563 8501.
+For more information, please call us at 1 888 671 9392.

 Treatment for Vermont residents is funded by the Vermont Department of Health, Division of Alcohol & Drug Abuse Programs.